 It is important to remember that fire behaves differently in different ecosystems.
 The lodgepole pine forest depends on fire to survive because the lodgepole cones need fire to open them so seeds can be released.

 Repeated fire in sagebrush-steppe country can destroy the sagebrush, an important part of that system.
-Ponderosa pine forests benefit from an occasional ground fire to help clear the forest floor of competing grasses and young trees.
+Many animal species depend on sagebrush for food, cover, and to raise their young.
+On the other hand, ponderosa pine forests benefit from an occasional ground fire to help clear the forest floor of competing grasses and young trees.
 A healthy ponderosa pine forest has trees that are spaced far apart so that sun can reach the ground and grasses and shrubs can grow.

 Fires spread in three general patterns: ground fires, surface fires, and crown fires.

-Ground Fires — These fires burn organic material in the soil beneath the litter on the surface.
+Ground Fires — These fires burn organic material in the soil beneath the material on the surface.
 They burn by glowing combustion.